kiran-vuksanaj/MKS22X-FinalProject/README.md

 - Reset the zoom and view by clicking the circle button in the lower left hand corner of the screen.
 6. To switch between Point View and Density View, press the up arrow key.

+### Sample Data Sets
+- https://data.cityofnewyork.us/Transportation/Parking-Meters-GPS-Coordinates-and-Status/5jsj-cq4s which shows all of the parking meters in NYC.
+- https://data.cityofnewyork.us/Recreation/New-York-City-Art-Galleries/tgyc-r5jh which shows all of the art galleries in NYC.
+- https://data.cityofnewyork.us/Social-Services/After-School-Programs/6ej9-7qyi which is a map of all of the places in NYC that provide after school programs.
+- https://data.cityofnewyork.us/resource/2hzz-95k8.json which is a map or all of the theaters in NYC.